solislemuslab/asr-ae/README.md

 will do this and evaluate the reconstructed ancestral sequences against the true ancestral sequences, calculating the accuracy for each ancestral sequence and printing average Hamming accuracy over all ancestral sequences to standard output.
 It will do this also for a few other baseline methods of ancestral sequence reconstruction (including the extreme baseline of just predicting the consensus amino acid from the MSA at each position for each ancestor).
 It will also produce a plot with a LOESS smooth of the scatter plot of the ancestor's depth in the tree (distance to nearest leaf) versus the Hamming distance of the sequence reconstruction for each of the methods.

-*NB: `run_pipeline.sh` is a wrapper to run all of steps 3-6 below.
-Just set the specifications in `config.json` and run `run_pipeline.sh config.json` and it will do all four steps (training the VAE, generating embeddings, reconstructing ancestral embeddings, and decoding back to sequences and evaluating)*

 ## Real protein families